By Sue O’Connell, adapted from A Guide for Teachers, part of the Math in Practice resource.

 Teaching facts and procedures, and hoping that understanding happens on its own, makes as much sense as teaching phonics without attention to comprehension.
 The result is the acquisition of rote skills on a very weak foundation of memory and with little hope for application.
 We want more for our students.
 Our students’ performance on international tests shows that they are more proficient in computations than in reasoning, justifying, or problem solving (Heibert, 2003) and that their performance falters when more complex situations are posed.

 So, if memorizing math facts and standard algorithms does not make a mathematician, what skills are missing?
 Beyond procedural fluency, what do we want our students to know and be able to do?

-Here are 10 things we want our students to do:
+Here are 10 things we want our students and to consider when planning instruction:

 1. Understand the big ideas of math.

 So much of mathematics makes sense when you understand the big ideas.
 When students understand the counting sequence, place value, properties, and the ways in which numbers work, math makes sense to them.

 We want our students to act out situations, use concrete objects, draw pictures and diagrams, or use abstract symbols to express math ideas.
 Modeling math ideas pushes our students to think deeply about the ideas, provides a way for them to show their understandings and justify their thinking, and allows them to simplify math tasks and solve math problems.